 - Unpaid Wages – up to a maximum of 8 weeks, and maximum weekly pay of £525 for 19/20 tax year

 - Outstanding holiday days – up to a maximum of 6 weeks, and maximum weekly pay of £525 for 19/20 tax year

 - Redundancy payments are not subject to any tax or NI deductions at source.

 - Holiday pay and unpaid wages are subject to national insurance deductions at source and tax deductions at 20% rate at source.

-- Notice pay will also be subject to tax deductions at source at 20% rate, and deductions will also be made for jobseekers allowance, regardless of whether it has been claimed or not.
+- Notice pay will also be subject to tax deductions at source at 20% rate, plus national Insurance deductions, and deductions will also be made for jobseekers allowance, regardless of whether it has been claimed or not.

 If the company employs more than 20 people and intends to make 20 or more people redundant within a 90-day period, you must follow collective consultation rules.
 You can find more information regarding collective consultation on the government’s website here.
 There is no limit on how long collective consultations should last, however, employees cannot be dismissed without a minimum of 30 days consultation if the company plans to make between 20 and 99 redundancies, or 45 days if more than 100 redundancies.